Fashion design software gives apparel creatives the power to build garments in 3D and create digital twins of physical garments.

-Digital Ecosystem- Through Browzwear’s Open Platform, companies can be a part of a constantly expanding, pre-integration partner ecosystem and services to integrate in-house software and processes.
-By taking advantage of a diverse system of technology solutions, apparel companies can leverage the power of 3D from design to production and selling.
+Digital Ecosystem- By utilizing Browzwear’s Open Platform , companies can access a constantly expanding ecosystem of pre-integrated partners and services to integrate their in-house software and processes.
+By utilizing a variety of technology solutions, apparel companies can harness the power of 3D throughout the design, production, and sales process.

 Visual Merchandising – By having a digital twin assortment that accurately represents the physical collection, retailers can roll out the 3D store simulation faster and with a high level of precision.

 Digital Assortment- Apparel brands can only prepare seasonal collections using digital garments.
 This enables retailers, wholesalers, and manufacturers to plan and ensure they meet customer demands before physically producing the pieces.

 Virtual Store Layout- With digital assets, the internal pitching process can be carried out virtually using digital, photorealistic showrooms and interactive catalogs.
 This facilitates the development of an end-to-end digital workflow covering each aspect of the supply chain and product lifecycle from the design to the consumer level.

 As proficiency in digital technology increases throughout the company, and it becomes integrated into production and business operations, the company can expand into customer-facing areas.
 While this expansion can occur earlier, having a strong foundation in place allows for a seamless and more efficient process.